The 16 Best Inspirational Books for Women to read in 2023

 The next book that I want to talk about is the poet x by Elizabeth Acevedo.
-This book I think I've written about a couple of times on my blog but I absolutely loved it. this is the book of a young Dominican-American girl who lives in new york city and she is just this like a boisterous loud emotional girl and she's going through puberty in her teenage years and she's just trying to figure everything out the really good thing.
+This book I think I've written about this a couple of times on my blog but I absolutely loved it. this is the book of a young Dominican-American girl who lives in new york city and she is just like a boisterous loud emotional girl she's going through puberty in her teenage years and she's just trying to figure everything out a really good thing.

-About this book is that it's written in like the form of poems so the life of this girl the coming-of-age story of this girl is written through short poems which are so emotional and so powerful and just so so amazing to read.
+This book is that it's written in the form of poems so the life of this girl and the coming-of-age story of this girl are written through short poems which are so emotional and so powerful and just so so amazing to read.

 It's just so so amazing to read because the poems are written in such an emotional and such a powerful way like you really feel the emotions of this girl and it's just a fantastic book so if you're into young adult fiction and you're into like coming of age stories then I highly recommend the port x because it was just absolutely fabulous.